Supporting Trauma Attachment Aware Relational Settings (STAARS) Programme 2025

-An Attachment and Trauma Aware Setting is a national term being used to identify schools where all the staff are aware of the neuroscience that stops vulnerable children effectively accessing learning and have specific understanding of attachment and trauma that they can draw upon to develop setting and classroom practice.
+Being an Attachment and Trauma Aware Setting is a national term used to identify schools where all the staff are aware of the neuroscience that stops vulnerable children effectively accessing learning and have specific understanding of attachment and trauma that they can draw upon to develop setting and classroom practice.

 The lead team will be key to ensuring the school can quickly embed the learning from the training days into practice, around individual cases as well as school policies more generally.
 The team should consist of 3-5 members of staff and must include the Designated Teacher and a member of the Senior Leadership Team.
 Examples of the other members of the team could include a member of support staff, a governor, a parental/pastoral support officer or a classroom teacher.